JIESUN233/Legion/README.md

 Kc means the number of groups in which GPUs connect each other.
 And Kg means the number of GPUs in each group.

 ## Hardware We Can Support Now
 Unfortunately, the platforms above are currently unavailable.
-Alternatively, we offer a stable machine with two GPUs:
+Alternatively, we provide a stable machine with two GPUs:
 Table 2
 | Platform | CPU-Info | #sockets | #NUMA nodes | CPU Memory | PCIe | GPUs | NVLinks |
 | --- | --- | --- | --- | --- | --- | --- | --- |